Earn money with YouTube – Creator Academy YouTube

 Audience before income

-The key ingredients for a profitable YouTube channel are a loyal, engaged community and a steady stream of great videos.
-Most creators find that before you can earn money with your channel, you first need to grow your audience and make consistent videos that you enjoy and your viewers love to watch.
+The key ingredients for a profitable YouTube channel are a loyal, engaged community and a steady stream of great videos that are advertiser-friendly.
+Most creators find that before they can earn money with their channels, they first need to grow an audience and make consistent videos that viewers love to watch.

 All YouTube creators can apply to join the YouTube Partner Programme as long as it is available in your country.
-After you hit 10k lifetime views on your channel, your activity will be reviewed against our policies.
+After you hit 4,000 watch hours in the previous 12 months and 1,000 subscribers, your activity will be reviewed against our policies.
 If everything looks good, you'll be able to join the YouTube Partner Programme and begin serving ads on your content.
 This threshold will help ensure that revenue only flows to creators who are playing by the rules.

 See it in action